The Virginia Preschool Initiative (VPI)

 - Child is an English Language Learner

-- Family income at or below 225% Federal poverty guidelines
+- Family income at or below 225% of the Federal poverty guidelines

 VPI Application & Required Documents